Tsapnidis-Andreas/Portfolio-Analysis/README.md

 # Constructing The Efficient Frontier and Drawing the CML

 ## How to use
-Install the necessary libraries stated above<br>
+Install the necessary libraries mentioned above<br>
 Initialize:<br>
 The list containig the tickers of the stock<br>
 The risk free rate<br>